vectorgrp/sil-kit/docs/demos/demos.rst

   A two-node FlexRay Setup with a full cluster and node parametrization.
 Includes POC Status handling, buffer updates and reconfiguration.
   This Demo requires a separate `Network Simulator` application to simulate the details of the FlexRay cluster, which is not included in the |ProductName|.
 .. |DemoAbstractPubSub| replace::
-  One application publishes GPS and temperature data, another application subscibes to these topics.
+  One application publishes GPS and temperature data, another application subscribes to these topics.
   Including (de-)serialization of the C++ structures into a transmittable format.
 .. |DemoAbstractRPC| replace::
   The RPC server application provides two simple functions which are called by a RPC client application.
   Includes (de-)serialization of the function parameters.
 .. |DemoAbstractBenchmark| replace::
   This demo sets up a simulation with various command line arguments for benchmarking purposes.
-  A configurable amount of partipants are spawned by a single process on different threads.
+  A configurable amount of participants are spawned by a single process on different threads.
-  The demo calculates averaged runtimes, throughput, speed-up and message rates for performance evaluation.
+  The demo calculates averaged running times, throughput, speed-up and message rates for performance evaluation.
 .. |DemoAbstractLatency| replace::
-  A sender and a receiver application use the Publish/Subscribe services and measure the roundtrip time of the communication.
+  A sender and a receiver application use the Publish/Subscribe services and measure the round trip time of the communication.
-  This setup is uesful to evaluate the performance of a |ProductName| setup running on different platforms.
+  This setup is useful to evaluate the performance of a |ProductName| setup running on different platforms.
   E.g., between a local host, a virtual machine, a remote network, etc.
 .. |DemoAbstractNetSim| replace::
   Demonstrates the usage of the experimental |ProductName| NetworkSimulator API.